GeoMOER/moer-base-r/docs/units/_unit02/unit02-02_first_steps.md

 The basic arithmetic operations are addition, subtraction, multiplication and division, furthmore square roots, exponentiation and some other.

-Examples of arithmetic operations in R
+Examples of arithmetic operations in R. This is using R like a calculator.
 ```r
 1 + 2
 [1] 3